-The Very Best Things to do in Essex
+The Very Best Things to Do in Essex

 Essex, in England’s southeast, is a county with plenty to offer both visitors and the people that call it home.
 Artist John Constable famously captured Essex’s beauty, while an incredibly popular reality TV show ‘The Only Way is Essex’ also brought the county to wider attention in a rather different way.
 But first-time visitors should leave preconceptions behind, as the county is ever-changing and many people are surprised by the huge range of things to see and do here, as well as the wonderful lifestyle on offer.
 There’s no shortage of variety, as Essex’s western fringes border London, and its eastern edge touches the coast, with plenty of stunning countryside and interesting towns and villages in between.

-Essex is a county with something to appeal to everyone..
+Essex is a county with something to appeal to everyone.
 To help you narrow down your shortlist of things to do, we’ve pulled together a selection of a few of our favourite places.
 Take note of them and see how many you can tick off during your time there.

 Colchester